Braun (company): Design department

 In the 1970s, a design approach influenced by pop art began to inspire Braun products, which included many common household appliances and products.
-Contemporary Braun design of the period incorporated this new approach in bright colors and a lightness of touch while still clean-lined in keeping with functionalist philosophy.
+Contemporary Braun design of the period incorporated this new approach in bright colors and a lightness of touch while still being clean-lined in keeping with functionalist philosophy.

-For nearly 30 years Dieter Rams served as head of design for Braun A.G. until his retirement in 1995, when Peter Schneider succeeded him.
-Other designers who worked in Braun's design department include Gerd Alfred Muller, Reinhold Weiss, Richard Fischer, Robert Oberheim, Florian Seiffert, Hartwig Kahlcke, Herbert Hirche, Fritz Eichler (Designer), Roland Ullmann, and Ludwig Littmann.
-Many of the designs that Rams and the Braun design department produced – from coffee makes to calculators and radios to razors – are held in the collections of museums around the world, including the Museum of Modern Art in New York, the Pompidou Centre in Paris, and the Museum für Angewandte Kunst in Frankfurt.
+For nearly 30 years, Dieter Rams served as head of design for Braun A.G. until his retirement in 1995, when Peter Schneider succeeded him.
+Other designers who worked in Braun's design department include Gerd Alfred Muller, Reinhold Weiss, Richard Fischer, Robert Oberheim, Florian Seiffert, Hartwig Kahlcke, Herbert Hirche, Fritz Eichler (designer), Roland Ullmann, and Ludwig Littmann.
+Many of the designs that Rams and the Braun design department produced are held in the collections of museums around the world, including the Museum of Modern Art in New York, the Pompidou Centre in Paris, and the Museum für Angewandte Kunst in Frankfurt.

-The work of the Braun design department, and especially the Ten Principles of Good design as defined by Rams, influenced both Steve Jobs and Apple designer Jonathan Ive.
+The work of the Braun design department, and especially the Ten Principles for Good design as defined by Rams, influenced both Steve Jobs and Apple designer Jonathan Ive.

 The designer Jasper Morrison has spoken about his grandfather's "Snow White's Coffin" being an "important influence on [his] choice in becoming a designer."

-More recent collaborations which highlight the ongoing influence of the work of the Braun design department have included projects such as Braun wristwatches designed by Paul Smith, and Virgil Abloh's re-working of the classic BC02 alarm clock for his Off-White brand, which sought to "open up the conversation on the role of design today."
+More recent collaborations that highlight the ongoing influence of the work of the Braun design department have included projects such as Braun wristwatches designed by Paul Smith and Virgil Abloh's re-working of the classic BC02 alarm clock for his Off-White brand, which sought to "open up the conversation on the role of design today."